Mohanariprasath/Brain-tumor-classification-Grad-CAM/README.md

 No Tumor

-This work is based on the mini-project report submitted for B23AMT501 — Deep
+This work is based on the mini-project report submitted for B23AMT501

 📌 Project Highlights